HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_01/Exercise_01_24/Exercise_01_24.md

 Book with isbn 2 occurred in 2 transactions.
 ```
 The program kind of works but not really pretty since the output from the program will often be mixed in with the input of the user in a confusing way.
-(The ^Z shows when CTRL+D is entered by the user to indicate end-of-file.)
+(The ^Z shows up in the console when CTRL+D is entered by the user to indicate end-of-file.)